 How to start a private therapy practice

-Congratulations!
-You’ve decided to start a private therapy practice.
-You’re likely feeling excited and overwhelmed.
-You’re certain you can help clients achieve their therapy goals, but not sure of all the steps needed to take to build your practice.
+Private therapy practice launch and management is an exhilarating undertaking and you’re likely feeling excited and overwhelmed.
+You’re certain you can help clients achieve their therapy goals, but not sure of all the necessary steps to build your practice.
 Graduate school may have given you a foundation for therapy, but it did not teach you how to start a private therapy practice or run a business.
 In this guide, we will provide helpful information on starting a private therapy practice.

-Where do I start with a private therapy practice?
+How do I start a small private practice?